 This is important if you have only an apartment or want your dog to use a specific house area without hardwood floors.
 You will need to train the dog to use the space you need them to go, taking it there when you see it is about to go to the toilet.

-This will train the dog that it needs to urinate or poop in that specific area, quickly walking there when it feels it needs to go.
+This will train the dog to urinate or poop in that area, quickly walking there when needed.
 Just be sure that the spot you have selected will be where it can go for its entire life; your dog will most likely only use that area to do everything.

 Taking For Walks

-As you and your dog build the schedule to go to the toilet, you will both learn its toilet needs, with a lot of dogs quickly learning to only go to the bathroom while on a walk.
+As you and your dog build the schedule to go to the toilet, you will both learn its toilet needs, with many dogs quickly learning to only go to the bathroom while on a walk.
 Usually, you will see that people have dogs that almost always wait for them to arrive home to go for a walk.

 Can Dog Urine Ruin Covered Hardwood Floor?

-Dog urine will ruin a hardwood floor that has been covered, whether it is with a carpet or linoleum, as these are not always perfectly sealed.
+Dog urine will ruin a hardwood floor covered, whether with a carpet or linoleum, as these are not always perfectly sealed.
 Carpets work like a sponge that keeps the urine wetter for much longer, while linoleum allows the urine to soak through and cause damage.

 What Smells Can Deter Dogs From Peeing?

 The smells that deter a dog from urinating can be problematic as some dogs mark their territory.
-Usually, male dogs will exhibit this behavior, and many owners want to try and find a way to stop them from marking the inside of your house using smells to deter them.
+Usually, male dogs exhibit this behavior, and many owners want to try and find a way to stop them from marking the inside of their house using smells to deter them.

 A mixture of vinegar, some citrus, and regular dish soap mixed in with water and then sprayed on areas you think the dog may be marking will work.
 We would also recommend washing and cleaning the house often; the smell of chemicals will naturally deter your dog from keeping inside.

-You should note that different dogs will have different reactions, with a surprising number of dogs liking the taste of vinegar and citrus.
+You should note that dogs will react differently, with many liking the taste of vinegar and citrus.
 You should ensure that whatever you are using to deter marking with urine is something your dog will hate the smell of.

 What Are The Dangers Of Dog Urine On Hardwood Floors?

-Despite your absolute best efforts, your dog will eventually urinate on your hardwood floors; even if they are still a puppy, they can leave a significant mark.
-You will need to know exactly what can happen as you leave the stain to stay for a bit longer than is needed.
+Despite your best efforts, your dog will eventually urinate on your hardwood floors; even if they are still a puppy, they can leave a significant mark.
+You will need to know exactly what can happen as you leave the stain to stay longer than needed.

-With dog urine, several things happen, usually being a lot more aggressive and dangerous than most people would assume.
-Quite mistakenly, many people think that dog urine is simply a bit worse than spilling tea or water on the floor when in reality, it isn’t.
+With dog urine, several things happen, usually a lot more aggressive and dangerous than most people assume.
+Quite mistakenly, many people think that dog urine is simply a bit worse than spilling tea or water on the floor when, in reality, it isn’t.

 Rotting The Wood

 Moisture on wood makes it rot and become brittle while making it easier for bugs and ants to work through the wood to damage it.
-Further, rotting wood leads to a host of other problems that will bring health issues while making the floor unsafe to walk on.
+Further, rotting wood leads to other problems that will bring health issues, making the floor unsafe to walk on.

-Wood that has a starter to rot creates a significant problem for anyone that wants or needs to walk on it, with most people mistakenly thinking that rotted wood is easy to fix.
+Wood with a starter to rot creates a significant problem for anyone who wants or needs to walk on it, with most people mistakenly thinking that rotted wood is easy to fix.
 However, there is only one way to repair rotten wood: completely replace the wood’s parts that have started to rot.

 Causing Stains

-Water can leave rings on the wood, which will create headaches down the road, but dog urine properly stains the wood.
-Untreated wood stained can be almost impossible to fix.
+Water can leave rings on the wood, creating headaches down the road, but dog urine properly stains the wood.
+Untreated wood stains can be almost impossible to fix.
 It usually requires being deeply sanded and stained several times with oils.

-This is usually the thing that most owners of hardwood floors stress about when they see a dog urinating on their floors.
-This is why it is the most common thing hardwood floor owners stress about, forgetting about the other more serious problems that can exist when a dog pees on the wood.
+This is usually what most owners of hardwood floors stress about when they see a dog urinating on their floors.
+This is why it is the most common thing hardwood floor owners stress about, forgetting the other more serious problems when a dog pees on the wood.

 Bacterial Growths

-This is one of the two biggest dangers that can come from dog urine on your hardwood floors, as the urine is filled with some nutrients and foods that bacteria like.
-This causes them to grow and rapidly become uncontrollable as they comfortably eat off both the wood and the urine left behind.
+This is one of the two biggest dangers of dog urine on your hardwood floors, as the urine is filled with some nutrients and food bacteria.
+This causes them to grow and rapidly become uncontrollable as they comfortably eat off the wood and the urine left behind.

 If you have ever met someone who has many dogs that they have not appropriately trained only to do their business outside, you will know that they are prone to being sick.
 This is why the urine creates many bacterial and virus growth throughout their homes, making them sicker.